 If your son believes the grade is in error, he must contact the instructor of the course for resolution.
 If the instructor feels the grade is incorrect, the instructor (never the student) must initiate a grade change.

 The Registrar's Office will notify the student by email once the grade change is processed (within three working days).
-Your son then can verify the grade change by viewing his transcript on ISIS.
+Your son then can verify the grade change by viewing his transcript on ONE.UF.

 My son received a C- in one of the courses needed to meet general education requirements.
 How will that impact this requirement?